rebecca-pete/beck_port/README.md

-# Becky Peterson - Portfolio
+# Rebecca Peterson - Portfolio

 A portfolio highlighting the work of Rebecca Peterson.